-In February 2007, the Financial Accounting Standards Board ("FASB") issued Statement No. 159, The Fair Value Option for Financial Assets and Financial Liabilities, including an amendment of FASB Statement No. 115, which allows an entity the irrevocable option to elect fair value for the initial and subsequent measurement for certain financial assets and liabilities under an instrument-by-instrument election.
+In February 2007, the Financial Accounting Standards Board ("FASB") issued SFAS No. 159, The Fair Value Option for Financial Assets and Financial Liabilities, including an amendment of FASB Statement No. 115 ("SFAS 159"), which allows an entity the irrevocable option to elect fair value for the initial and subsequent measurement for certain financial assets and liabilities under an instrument-by-instrument election.
 Subsequent measurements for the financial assets and liabilities an entity elects to fair value will be recognized in earnings.
-SFAS No. 159 also establishes additional disclosure requirements.
-SFAS No. 159 is effective for fiscal years beginning after November 15, 2007, with early adoption permitted provided that the entity also adopts SFAS No. 157.
-The Company has not yet determined the impact that adoption of this standard will have on its consolidated financial statements.
+SFAS 159 also establishes additional disclosure requirements.
+SFAS 159 is effective for fiscal years beginning after November 15, 2007, with early adoption permitted provided that the entity also adopts SFAS No. 157, "Fair Value Measurement" ("SFAS 157").
+The Company has not yet determined the impact this standard will have on its consolidated financial statements.